rowlandcoping/cheese-and-beer/README.md

 IMPLEMENTATION

 My intitial intention was to use crispy forms with templates from Tailwind, having had my fingers burned with Bootstrap on a previous project.
-When I first installed Tailwind it immediately implemented it's own quite opinionated styling site-wide.
+When I first installed Tailwind it immediately implemented its own quite opinionated styling site-wide.
 It also seemed a lot more complex than a simple CDN to deploy.
 Given how unfamiliar I am with it, I opted to dispense with CSS libraries and style the site myself.
 In the event, I found the forms in Django by far the easiest things to style.
 In fact the challenge wasn't so much technical aspects as the volume of pages involved.
-I have definitely learned lessons on this project about improving the re-usability of my code, through thinking about my designs and how I will re-use them rather than just jumping in and attaching styles to elements - there is still room for improvement though.
+I have definitely learned lessons on this project about improving the re-usability of my code, through thinking about my designs and how I will re-use them rather than just jumping in and attaching styles to elements.
+There is still room for improvement though.
 I also think these lessons will help me a lot when I do finally decide to use a CSS library again.

 USER SIGNUP